-How do we verify proof of space? if someone claims to have it? isn't this method also have a problem of electricity that is similar to the proof of work? what is the main advantage of using proof of importance over proof of stake? and vice versa?
+☐ How do we verify proof of space?
+If someone claims to have it?
+Doesn't this method also have an electricity problem, similar to the proof of work?
+What is the main advantage of using proof of importance over proof of stake?
+And vice versa?

-These questions are not relevant for us since we do not use any of them.
+These questions are irrelevant to us since we do not use them.

-☐ Are there any proposed solutions for communication overhead?
+Are there any proposed solutions for communication overhead?
 No.